IVRPowers/blog/content/post/coding/videortc-build-mobile-app.md

            //It executes when information is received by the data channel.
        },
        onGotPeers:(list) => {
-           //It executes when the server responds to the request of .getPeers ();
+           //It executes when the server responds to the request of getListPeers ();
        },
        onHangUp:(userName, reason) => {
            //It is executed when a call is hung.
 (Decline)